-Of course we was wrong.
-The genius idea that appear suddenly is a misconception of the creative process.
-The genius idea that doesn’t need to be further explored, polished, study is a myth.
-Tell yourself that whenever you have an idea, it is just the begining of an exploration.
-Nurish your idea, make it grow and you will expand the horizon of your creativity.
+Of course, we were wrong.
+The genius idea that appears suddenly is a misconception of the creative process.
+The genius idea that doesn’t need to be further explored, polished, the study is a myth.
+Tell yourself that whenever you have an idea, it is just the beginning of an exploration.
+Nourish your idea, make it grow and you will expand the horizon of your creativity.

 Tip: Instead of drawing your product spending most of your time drawing its aesthetic and cool features – focus first on how people will use it.
 Create scenarios of usage.

 Most students don’t create scenarios, or do not do it enough.
 If you want to create a great project, take time to think about people and the environment first.